 By Jess Coughlin, OSU-Cascades Resilient Teaching Voices Series I am confident that most of us working in higher education would agree that the past year has required a more purposeful effort to be resilient.
 We are constantly adapting during a disruptive time period in higher education.
 The original purpose of this blog post was meant…

-academic success accessibility active learning AI announcement assessment blended blended learning call for proposals Canvas ChatGPT Course Design CTL engagement equity events faculty development faculty learning communities feedback flipped learning hybrid inclusive teaching learning learning community media pandemic pedagogy professional development reflection remote remote teaching research Research Advancing Pedagogy (RAP) resilience resilient teaching resilient teaching voices students student support Syllabus teaching technology timely teaching tips video workshop Zoom
+academic success accessibility active learning AI announcement assessment blended blended learning book club call for proposals Canvas ChatGPT Course Design CTL engagement equity events faculty development faculty learning communities flipped learning hybrid inclusive teaching learning learning community media pandemic pedagogy professional development reflection remote remote teaching research Research Advancing Pedagogy (RAP) resilience resilient teaching resilient teaching voices students student support Syllabus teaching technology timely teaching tips video workshop Zoom